About Lions

 Where Do Lions Live?

 Lions can live in a wide variety of habitats, including open woodland and grass savannas as well as dry forests, coastal scrub and semi-desert areas.
-The vast majority live in Africa south of the Sahara, with a small population in India.
+The vast majority live in sub-Saharan Africa, with a small population in India.

 - Historic Lion Range